-THE 453 PINE STREET property in Burlington, Vermont, has been the focus of several attempts at redevelopment since the 1980s.
-The site, residing in a growing section of Burlington's south end, is positioned immediately adjacent to the Pine Street Canal Superfund Site and has institutional controls limiting the types of development that can occur on the 453 Pine Street site.
-Development must not adversely affect the Superfund site remedy.
+THE 453 PINE STREET property in Burlington, Vermont has been the focus of several attempts at redevelopment dating back to the 1980s.
+The site, residing in a growing section of Burlington's south end, is positioned immediately adjacent to the Pine Street Canal Superfund Site and has institutional controls limiting the types of development that could occur on the property and requires that any development not adversely affect the Superfund Site remedy.
 In addition, physical characteristics and the natural setting of the property require non-standard design for foundations and stormwater management.
-Dense, nonaqueous phase liquid (DNAPL) coal tar can be found on both sites resulting from use of the 501 Pine Street property for coal gas manufacturing.
-In 2005, Stone conducted a thorough review of existing site conditions, opportunities, and constraints to development.
-Working with the client, state and federal regulators, and an engineering partner, we developed a clear understanding of permissible development, including stormwater management alternatives.
+Dense, Non-Aqueous Phase Liquid (DNAPL) coal tar can be found on the site and Superfund Site resulting from past use of the 501 Pine Street property for coal gas manufacturing.

+In 2005, Stone conducted a thorough review of existing site conditions, opportunities, and constraints regarding the potential development of the site.
+Working with the client, state and federal regulators, and an engineering partner, we developed a clear understanding of permissible development at the site, including appropriate stormwater management alternatives.
 We determined what stormwater treatment standards and treatment practices applied to the site under Vermont's 2002 stormwater regulations and created a conceptual stormwater management scenario that was tested using a two-dimensional hydrogeologic model.
 The information we provided was used for decision-making by the client and other stakeholders.
-In 2013, the site was selected for inclusion in the Brownfield Economic Redevelopment Alliance (BERA) pilot program, and Stone was retained by the property owner to expand upon our earlier work.
-Site investigation tasks have included delineation of DNAPL coal tar and polycyclic aromatic hydrocarbons (PAHs), geotechnical assessment, geotechnical project feasibility, stormwater feasibility, and development of an ongoing monitoring program to ensure a proposed redevelopment would comply with institutional controls related to the Superfund site.

-453 Pine Street Brownfield Redevelopment Burlington, Vermont STONE ENVIRONMENTAL DNAPL delineation efforts included high-resolution site characterization using the Tar-Specific Green Optical Screening Tool with confirmation soil borings.
+In 2013, the site was selected to participate in the Brownfield Economic Redevelopment Alliance (BERA) pilot program, and Stone was retained by the Property Owner to expand upon our earlier work for this brownfield redevelopment project of a former industrial property adjacent to the Pine Street Canal Superfund site.
+Site investigation tasks have included delineation of coal tar NAPL and polycyclic aromatic hydrocarbons (PAHs), geotechnical assessment, geotechnical project feasibility, stormwater feasibility, and development of an ongoing monitoring program to ensure that a proposed redevelopment would comply with institutional controls related to the Superfund site.
+NAPL delineation efforts included high-resolution site characterization using Tar-Specific Green Optical Screening Tool (TarGOST®) with confirmation soil borings.
 Stone developed an ongoing monitoring program to capture natural variability within the hydrogeologic system of the site to allow for comparison of conditions during and following construction.
-The monitoring program includes installing groundwater monitoring wells with pressure transducers equipped with telemetry.
-Geotechnical evaluations were performed by project partners to evaluate the feasibility of the construction of a commercial office building.
-Findings of the assessment and monitoring program were presented to the City of Burlington, Chittenden County Regional Planning Commission, US EPA Superfund and Brownfield divisions, and the Vermont Agency of Natural Resources.
-Ultimately, the project owner determined the cost of redeveloping the site was too great.
+The monitoring program includes the installation of groundwater monitoring wells with pressure transducers equipped with telemetry.
+Geotechnical evaluations were performed by project partners (Weston & Sampson) to evaluate the feasibility of the construction of a commercial office building.
+Findings of the assessment and monitoring program were presented to the City of Burlington, Chittenden County Regional Planning Commission, US EPA Superfund and Brownfield Divisions, and Agency of Natural Resources staff.
+Ultimately, the cost of redeveloping the site for a commercial office building was too great compared to the expected revenues.